How can I keep my utilities from being shut off?

 What if I can't afford my bills or can only afford a portion?

-Try and pay your utility bills for as long as you are able.
 The more you pay now the less you will have to make up later.
-If you are struggling to pay your utility bills and you think you will fall behind, reach out to your utility before you miss a payment.
-This will decrease the chance that missed payments will affect your credit score.
+If you are struggling to pay your utility bills and you think you will fall behind or have fallen behind, reach out to your utility to discuss your payment options.
 Your utility may be able to arrange a payment plan and/or check your eligibility to participate in a range of payment assistance programs (see discussion below).

 What types of payment assistance programs are available?